Bonnie Wright

 Further Career

-Bonnie chose not only to continue her acting career but also became a screenwriter and director, inspired by the works of Pedro Almodóvar.
-In 2012, she earned a Bachelor's degree in Arts and Humanities and subsequently established her film company, Bon Bon Lumiere.
+Bonnie didn't just continue her acting career—she also became a screenwriter and director, drawing inspiration from Pedro Almodóvar's work.
+In 2012, she earned a Bachelor's degree in Arts and Humanities and then launched her film company, Bon Bon Lumiere.

-That same year, she released her first short film 'Separate We Come Separate We Go' about a mother-daughter relationship in the small town of Romney Marsh in East Sussex.
+That same year, she released her first short film 'Separate We Come Separate We Go,' exploring a mother-daughter relationship in the small town of Romney Marsh in East Sussex.
 The film starred David Thewlis and Shauna Macdonald.

 Separate We Come, Separate We Go (2012)

-A year later, Bonnie starred in John Huddles' sci-fi drama 'After the Dark'.
-The filming took place in Indonesia, amidst Buddhist temples and magnificent volcanoes.
+A year later, Bonnie starred in John Huddles' sci-fi drama 'After the Dark,' which was filmed in Indonesia among Buddhist temples and magnificent volcanoes.
 The story unfolds within the walls of an international philosophy school in Jakarta.
-A peculiar teacher proposes a post-apocalyptic scenario to his students: out of twenty people, only ten can survive in a bunker, including him.
+An eccentric teacher presents his students with a post-apocalyptic scenario: out of twenty people, only ten can survive in a bunker, including him.
 Bonnie found the outcome of this exercise quite shocking.

 After The Dark - Behind the Scenes with Bonnie Wright

-She was especially intrigued to act in the film, having never studied philosophy, except for a few references to Sigmund Freud and Walter Benjamin in her thesis.
-However, in her dissertation, Wright delved deeper into various philosophical streams and human psychology.
-The actress believes the film was analytical and enriched her personal life significantly.
+She was particularly drawn to the role, having never formally studied philosophy beyond a few references to Sigmund Freud and Walter Benjamin in her thesis.
+For her dissertation, however, Wright dove deeper into various philosophical schools and human psychology.
+Wright believes the film was deeply analytical and significantly enriched her personal life.

 Bonnie played the lead in the drama 'Before I Sleep' by Aaron and Billy Sharff.
 Her character, Phoebe, believes she has a happy family and dreams of spending her life with her beloved husband Randy (Tom Sizemore).
 But one night, after kissing his wife goodnight, Randy disappears.
-Distraught, Phoebe cannot fathom him leaving her and embarks on a quest to find him.
+Devastated, Phoebe can't understand why he'd leave her and sets out on a quest to find him.
 The truth she uncovers is quite unsettling.

 Bonnie Wright in 'Before I Sleep'